--continued from previous page

-Attendees were transported by bus up and down the peninsula to functions held on many of our creeks-from registration and horticulture exhibits at Oyster Farm Event Center on King's Creek, first-night dinner at The Eastern Shore Yacht and Country Club on Pungoteague Creek, and on our final evening, the delicious awards banquet at historic Elkington located on a tributary known as The Gulf in Northampton County.
+-continued from previous page Attendees were transported by bus up and down the peninsula to functions held on many of our creeks-from registration and horticulture exhibits at Oyster Farm Event Center on King's Creek, first-night dinner at The Eastern Shore Yacht and Country Club on Pungoteague Creek, and on our final evening, the delicious awards banquet at historic Elkington located on a tributary known as The Gulf in Northampton County.
 Everyone enjoyed taking in the scenic water views along the way and were delighted by the culinary skills of local chef Amy Brandt.
 Members of the GCV Board of Directors were feted with a luncheon at historic Ker Place in Onancock, a GCV Historic Garden Restoration site, which was beautifully decorated with colorful dahlias.
-Many of our visitors were able to tour the spectacular gardens and interiors of Eyre Hall, an annual mainstay of Historic Garden Week.
+Many of our visitors were able to tour the spectacular gardens and interiors of "Hospitality was the operative theme, and your club members were welcoming and helpful at every turn.
+Creativity, warmth and generosity were in abundance."
+Eyre Hall, an annual mainstay of Historic Garden Week.
 The Barrier Island Center, a gem of a museum of local history and culture, was also on the schedule.
 Guest speakers included noted architectural historian Calder Loth, and Jon Wehner, owner of Chatham Winery in Machipongo.
 Rumor has it that our local wine shop sold out of his delicious wines shortly after his wonderful presentation to the group!
-Ellie Gordon, president of the GCES, shared the following highlighted quotes taken from thank-you notes sent by attendees:

-Members of The Garden Club of the Eastern Shore had so much fun working together to ensure that club presidents from around the state had a good experience and do hope that their guests will return soon and often to the "Land Between Two Waters."
+Ellie Gordon, president of the GCES, shared the following highlighted quotes taken from thank-you notes sent by attendees: Members of The Garden Club of the Eastern Shore had so much fun working together to ensure that club presidents from around the state had a good experience and do hope that their guests will return soon and often to the "Land Between Two Waters." -by Nancy Lawson Holcomb, The Garden Club of the Eastern Shore history blooms GARDEN CLUB OF VIRGINIA AND THE VIRGINIA MUSEUM OF HISTORY & CULTURE CELEBRATED THE STATE'S HISTORY THROUGH FLOWERS.